 Amanda & Reilly

 Amanda Wheeler and Reilly Jennings married at the intersection of Bennett Street and 190th in New York City on March 20, 2020.
 "We decided to up our wedding for super unromantic insurance purposes after layoffs," Amanda admits.
-"We got our license on Thursday the 19th and were headed to the county clerk's office on Friday afternoon when we heard the news that it had closed.
+"We got our marriage license on Thursday the 19th and were headed to the county clerk's office on Friday afternoon when we heard the news that it had closed.
 Reilly sent a message out to our friends that we couldn’t get married that day and our friend, Matt Wilson, who lives about eight blocks from us, offered to marry us that evening.
 He wanted to self-quarantine so we told him it was okay if he yelled out the window and we’d just do a 'drive-by.'
 It turned into so much bigger than we could have ever imagined."

 Jordan & Tyler